-Robin Myte, PhD student in Oncology with a Master’s of Science in Statistics degree from Umeå University
+Robin Myte, Statistician at AstraZeneca with a Master’s of Science in Statistics degree from Umeå University

 Which year did you graduate with a Master's of Science in Statistics from Umeå University?

 What do you do now?

 After my master’s I continued doing a PhD at the Faculty of Medicine, Umeå university, in an applied reserach project on colon cancer.
 I now work as a statistician in the pharmacuitical industry, being responsible for everyting that has to do with statistics in the clincial reserach and drug development we do.
 This mainly include designing and analyzing data from large clinical trials.
 It is meaningful, varied, and fun work!

 Which knowledge or skill that you acquired during the master courses do think you have been most useful for you?